pwikapanel/sync/README.md

 - [instagram/svijalove](https://instagram/svijalove) (make it 3x wide · has to be posted from phone)
 - [linkedin.com/company/svijalove](https://linkedin.com/company/svijalove) (add text before adding image)

----
-### 8. Update tutorial content at tech.svija.com

-Read through the [changelog](https://tech.svija.love/reference/changelogs/changelog-tools) and make a list of modfications for the new version.

-Update the [documentation pages](https://tech.svija.com) if necessary.

----
-### 9. Create a News Message

-Create a new news message at msg.svija.love for the new version.